NL-Eats-Community-Outreach-Inc/judge-portal/README.md

 # JudgePortal

 A comprehensive real-time judging system for hackathons and competitive events.
-Built with modern web technologies, JudgePortal enables judges to score teams based on customizable weighted criteria while providing admins with powerful management and analytics capabilities.
+Built with modern web technologies, JudgePortal enables judges to score teams, participants to self-register and manage teams, and admins to control the entire event lifecycle with powerful analytics capabilities.

 ## 🎯 Features

+### For Participants
+- **Self-Service Registration** - Choose role (participant/judge) during sign-up
+- **Event Discovery** - Browse available events with registration status
+- **Team Creation** - Create teams with descriptions, demo URLs, and repository links
+- **Team Joining** - Search and join existing teams within capacity limits
+- **Registration Windows** - Participate only during admin-controlled registration periods
+- **Team Management** - Edit team details, leave team, or delete if sole member
+- **Event Information** - Read-only access to event details and scoring criteria
+- **One Team Per Event** - Automatic enforcement of single team membership per event

 ### For Judges
 - **Judge Assignment System** - Judges must be assigned to events by admins to participate